Rudine Sims Bishop

-Rudine Sims Bishop, professor emerita at Ohio State University, has been referred to as the “mother of” multicultural children's literature for her groundbreaking American children’s literature research.
+Rudine Sims Bishop, professor emerita at Ohio State University, has been referred to as the "mother of" multicultural children's literature for her sociologically groundbreaking American children's literature research.

 Biography

 Bishop was born in Pottsville, Pennsylvania, about a hundred miles northwest of Philadelphia.
 The public schools in her community were not racially segregated, though Bishop noted that professional opportunities were limited for African Americans at the time.
 One area open to her was teaching.

 After graduating from Pottsville Area High School, Bishop attended West Chester State Teachers College, which is now West Chester University.
-She completed her master’s degree in education from the University of Pennsylvania.
+She completed her master's degree in education from the University of Pennsylvania.
 She later obtained her doctorate from Wayne State University in Detroit.

 She taught elementary school for a few years.
-At the college and university level, Bishop taught reading, curriculum development, and children’s literature at Morgan State College in Baltimore, the University of Massachusetts Amherst, the State University of New York at Buffalo and Ohio State University, where Bishop specialized in children’s literature, particularly African American children’s literature.
+At the college and university level, Bishop taught reading, curriculum development, and children's literature at Morgan State College in Baltimore, the University of Massachusetts Amherst, the State University of New York at Buffalo and Ohio State University, where Bishop specialized in children's literature, particularly African American children's literature.